Kalambaka, Greece: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

 A plug adapter that supports outlet types C and F. It's important that you find the correct type.
-The majority of adapters available are simply plug changers and expect your devices to change the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most areas.
+Many adapters available online are simply plugs and expect your electronics to convert the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one should be appropriate for most areas.

 Luggage scale to avoid fees